e-Spirit/fsxa-pwa/README.md

 In this infobox we see what kind of component is expected and that is a `Section`.
 And we can see what key this section has and that is `teaser`.

 In the `fsxa.config.ts` file we see that our section components are located in `~/components/fsxa/sections`.
-That is exacly the place where we want to create a new file for the component.
+That is exactly the place where we want to create a new file for the component.

 We make sure, that we name the file just like the key that is required.
 In our case it is `teaser` so we name our new file `Teaser.tsx`.

-First we import two library that will help us write the component:
+First we import two libraries that will help us write the component:
 `import Component from 'vue-class-component'` and `import { FSXABaseSection } from 'fsxa-pattern-library'`

 With this we can start writing our class.